odlot/markdown-editor/README.md

-# text-editor
+# markdown-editor
-A simple text editor.
+A simple markdown editor.